garrekstemo/FTIRFiles/README.md

-# ProjectIO.jl
+# FTIRFiles.jl

-ProjectIO.jl contains the data read/write functionality for vibrational polariton experiments using a JASCO 4600 FT-IR (Fourier Transform Infrared Spectrometer) for steady-state measurements and infrared spectrometer for femtosecond pump-probe dynamics experiments.
+FTIRFiles.jl contains the data read/write functionality for vibrational polariton experiments using a JASCO 4600 FT-IR (Fourier Transform Infrared Spectrometer) for steady-state measurements and infrared spectrometer for femtosecond pump-probe dynamics experiments.